Want North Korea breakthrough? China tells U.S. to show flexibility

-"The key in solving this issue is already in the hands of the United States," he told reporters ahead of a closed-door U.N.
-Security Council meeting on North Korea.

-The 15-member council met on Friday at the request of the United States to discuss North Korea's launch of an intermediate-range ballistic missile last Sunday.
+He spoke ahead of a closed U.N.
+Security Council meeting, which was requested by the United States to discuss North Korea's launch of an intermediate-range ballistic missile last Sunday.

+After the meeting, U.S. Ambassador to the United Nations, Linda Thomas-Greenfield told reporters: "We have to keep up the pressure."

+She also read a joint statement by more than half the U.N.
+Security Council condemning North Korea's latest missile launch and warning that continued silence by the 15-member body would only embolden Pyongyang.

 Nuclear tests and ballistic missile launches by North Korea are banned by the U.N.
 Security Council.
 Diplomats said the United States has proposed the council issue a statement.